Frequently Asked Questions

 The City does not offer driveway plowing for residents or businesses.
-There are approximately 65,000 residents that live in the City of Framingham, and the Department does not have the equipment or staff or offer a service like this.
+There are more than 72,000 residents that live in the City of Framingham, and the Department does not have the equipment or staff or offer a service like this.

 I need to get out of my street, and it’s an emergency, who should I call?

 If there is a medical emergency, call 911.
 If it’s not an emergency, please be patient, your street will be plowed as quickly as possible.
 Available plows must first clear all of the main roads before they begin the residential streets.